lczech/gappa/doc/md/correlation.md

 The command takes a set of `jplace` files (called samples), as well as a table containing metadata features for each sample.
 It then calculates and visualizes the Edge Correlation with the metadata features per edge of the reference tree.
 The files need to have the same reference tree.

-Edge Correlation is explained and evaluated in detail in our article (in preparation).
+Edge Correlation is explained and evaluated in detail in our article ([doi:10.1371/journal.pone.0217050](https://doi.org/10.1371/journal.pone.0217050)).
 The following figure and its caption are an example adapted from this article:

 <br>